-These operators, the Water Quality Assurance Laboratory staff, and all of the Division of Power and Water employees are dedicated to providing WATER, a lifesustaining resource, for the well-being and economic vitality of the community.
+The water plant operators, the Water Quality Assurance Laboratory staff, and all of the Division of Power and Water employees are dedicated to providing WATER, a life-sustaining resource, for the well-being and economic vitality of the community.

 This is our mission.